You know, the British Open started today, and I didn't even know it.

 You mentioned something that I've been wondering for a while now, and that's why isn't and why hasn't Obamacare been on the table?

-Even if that were the only thing that we got out of this particular August 2nd date, is Obamacare is repealed.
+It seems like the perfect time, even if that were the only thing that we got out of this particular August 2nd date, is Obamacare is repealed.

-We'll extend the debt limit to fund the government through, say October, when we're supposed to have a budget, and we need some more time to work out a real budget.
+We'll extend the debt limit to fund the government through, say, October when we're supposed to have a budget, and we need some more time to work out a real budget.

-Long long term, nothing's solved with it.
+Long term, nothing's solved with it.

 You've got no more panic whatsoever.